How Estimating Works

-The usual turn around time is 8-10 business days or 24 business hours.
+The usual turn around time is 4-7 business days.

 This allows time to deal with weekends, difficult images, a heavy flow of incoming work and interruptions from weekends, single day holidays, high holidays and personal events such as vacation and sick days due to the fact that one person is doing all the restorations.
 There is no out-sourcing.

 The only time this rule is broken is for funerals, we are sensitive to the situation and can have the image ready usually in 24 business hours or in time for the wake or funeral based on individual circumstances.
 All others that want the restoration done ASAP, won't mind paying expediting fees of $50.
 The great majority of clients desiring a restoration are not in any hurry and prefer a job well done without pressure, thank you for this greatly appreciated leeway.

 Looking at the original, it appears to have only yellowed and only a few spots and stains on the sky.
 However, after removing the yellow you can now see the overall filth and blotches.
 This will take more time then first thought.
 With these types of yellowed photos, this is usually the case.
 Which brings us to our next topic....Is it worth it?
 It may or may not depending on many circumstances that only you can determine.

 Understanding the limitations of restoring or improving a poor quality image.

 Let us have a look and we can tell you if we could have made it better!